zoroo8/e-commerce-printer-website/README.md

 # e-commerce-printer-website
-This is my first Git repository. <br>
+This is an e-commerce static website. <br>
 author- Sabin Karki